 A few things you should know about impulse buying…

 It happens to the best of us.
 Impulse buying technically means purchasing anything without previous intention.
 You grabbed it on a whim.
 And you know what else?
 It was most likely because of marketing.
 Yep.
-A great looking product in a bright shiny box seems like a nice thing to have … Until you realize that the home upgrade, or the new car you dreamed, won’t come true due to lack of finances.
+A great looking product in a bright shiny box seems like a nice thing to have … Until you realize that the home upgrade, or the new car you dreamed about, won’t come true due to lack of finances.
 Thus, why you should know a few things about impulse buying and marketing.

 1. The most attractive products are usually shelved at eye level.
 Additionally, in regards to mall shopping, the items the marketers want you to purchase most will have their own spot in the window display.